RaymiiOrg/c_ookieclicker/README.md

 - Fractal Engines
 - Javascript Consoles

+## Builing Upgrades

+Not implemented yet.

 ## Achievements

 This was my first attempt at writing an Observer pattern style notification system.
-For the Cookie Amount Achievements, the wallet notifies the observer (the achievement list) on a cookie increment.
+For the Cookie Amount & Cookies Per Second Achievements, the wallet notifies the observer (the achievement list) on a cookie increment.

 The achievements themself are in `.csv files` in the `gamedata` folder so you can add or remove achievements if you please.